Horizon, homogeneity and flatness problems -- do their resolutions really depend upon inflation?: The Flatness Problem

 Without casting any whatsoever aspersions on the inflationary theories, we point out that one cannot use these type of arguments to support inflation.
-Further, as Lake (2005) has shown, for $\Omega_\Lambda\ne 0$ models, there exist non-flat FRW models for which $\Omega_{\rm o} \sim 1$ throughout the entire history of the universe, and that these really are not fine-tuned models.
-From an examination of the flatness problem quantitatively for all cosmological models, Helbig (2012) has concluded that the flatness problem does not exist, not only for the cosmological models corresponding to the currently popular values of $\lambda$ and $\Omega_{\rm o}$ values but indeed for all FRW models with $\lambda \ne 0$.
+Further, it has been shown \cite{14} that for $\Omega_\Lambda\ne 0$ models, there exist non-flat FRW models for which $\Omega_{\rm o} \sim 1$ throughout the entire history of the universe, and that these really are not fine-tuned models.
+From an examination of the flatness problem quantitatively for all cosmological models it has been concluded \cite{12} that the flatness problem does not exist, not only for the cosmological models corresponding to the currently popular values of $\lambda$ and $\Omega_{\rm o}$ values but indeed for all FRW models with $\lambda \ne 0$.

-As Adler \& Overduin (2005) have pointed out, from the type of arguments used in literature, one might consider a flat universe to be infinitely fine-tuned, since it assumes $\Omega_{\rm o}$ to be identically one, thereby making it the most unnatural choice.
+As has been pointed out \cite{13}, from the type of arguments used in literature, one might consider a flat universe to be infinitely fine-tuned, since it assumes $\Omega_{\rm o}$ to be identically one, thereby making it the most unnatural choice.
 By opting for a flat universe, the least probable out of three possible curvature values, we seem to be following the example of Copernican epicycles on philosophical grounds.
 Further, if $k = 0$, then inflation does not have a role to play here as it cannot flatten it further.
 And if $k \ne 0$ then inflation cannot make it $k = 0$, even though it might bring the density parameter closer to unity.
 In fact by assuming a flat model we are assuming the ultimate finest-ever tuning imaginable where even the least amount of perturbation on this unstable equilibrium model (in the form of an excess or deficiency of the smallest amount of matter from the critical density - a single particle or atom extra or missing!) can ultimately take the universe away from the flat-space model to a curved one.

+There are recent reports of a possible evidence for a closed universe, using Planck lensing observations \cite{Ha19,Va20}.
+Although it might appear inconsistent with other Planck information, but it still raises the question that we should always be putting fundamental cosmological assumptions, viz. cosmological principle and flatness, to observational tests instead of assuming them a priori.